adr1enbe4udou1n/blog/content/posts/10-a-beautiful-gitops-day/index.md

 After testing many providers, as Digital Ocean, Vultr, Linode, Civo, OVH, Scaleway, it seems like **Hetzner** is very well suited **in my opinion** :

-* Very competitive price for middle-range performance (plan only around **$6** for 2CPU/4 GB for each node)
+* Very competitive price for middle-range performance (plan only around **$6** for 2 CPU/4 GB for each node)
-* No frills, just the basics, VMs, block volumes, load balancer, DNS, firewall, and that's it
+* No frills, just the basics, VMs, block volumes, load balancer, firewall, and that's it
-* Simple nice UI + CLI tool
+* Nice UI + efficient CLI tool
 * Official strong [Terraform support](https://registry.terraform.io/providers/hetznercloud/hcloud/latest), so GitOps ready
-* In case you use Hetzner DNS, you have cert-manager support via [a third party webhook](https://github.com/vadimkim/cert-manager-webhook-hetzner) for DSN01 challenge

 Please let me know in below comments if you have other better suggestions !